wjglerum/dcos-docs-site/pages/1.10/deploying-services/private-docker-registry/index.md

     REPOSITORY                    TAG                 IMAGE ID            CREATED             SIZE
     mesosphere/marathon-dcos-ee   1.4.0-RC4_1.9.4     d1ffa68a50c0        3 months ago        926.4 MB
     ```

+## Step 2: Push the image to the repository

 1. Re-tag the file to match the repository that you are using in your private Docker registry:
    ```bash
    docker tag \